yigitsadic/yigitsadic/README.md

 ## Interests and Skills

-GraphQL, TypeScript, Nodejs, React, Ruby and Ruby on Rails, Redis, Microservices, Docker & Kubernetes
+GraphQL, TypeScript, Nodejs, React, Ruby and Ruby on Rails, Redis, Microservices, Docker & Kubernetes, Golang

 ## What do I want to learn & use 2020 and 2021 💭